Atwood Memorial Center Space Use Policies

 Scheduling Office receptionist on an as needed/available basis.

 before using the room.
-This agreement guarantees that the room will be left in
+The student guarantees that the room will be left in

 the same condition as it was found.